 The keysetExpression component of an entry is a tuple that must provide a field for each key in the table keys (see Sec.
 13.2.1).
-The table key type must match the type of the element of the set. actionRef must be an action which appears in the table actions list, with all its arguments bound.
+The table key type must match the type of the element of the set.
+The actionRef component must be an action which appears in the table actions list, with all its arguments bound.